Balancing Academics with Social Life

 Why Balance Matters for Your Mental Well-Being

-The American Psychological Association states that a healthy balance of academic engagement and socialising improves not only students’ mental well-being but also their grades.
+The American Psychological Association states that a healthy balance of academic engagement and socialising improves both students’ mental well-being and their grades.
 Loneliness and stress can both impair memory retention and lead to academic burnout.

 • Social burnout – Constant socialising without rest can leave you emotionally drained.

-• Academic burnout – Studying too much without a break or socializing leads to exhaustion, cynicism, and even poor performance.
+• Academic burnout – Studying too much without a break or socialising leads to exhaustion, cynicism and even poor performance.

 • Mental health decline – Prolonged imbalance can heighten anxiety, trigger depressive symptoms, or lead to loneliness.

-As outlined in a 2024 study published in ScienceDirect, mental health struggles such as anxiety and depression are strongly correlated with declines in academic performance, class attendance, and even retention in higher education.
+As outlined by Zhang et a.
+(2024), mental health struggles such as anxiety and depression are strongly correlated with declines in academic performance, class attendance and retention in higher education.

 Practical Strategies for Balancing Social Life and Academics